Kin-Zhang/DeltaFlow/README.md

 ## Cite Us

 [*OpenSceneFlow*](https://github.com/KTH-RPL/OpenSceneFlow) is originally designed by [Qingwen Zhang](https://kin-zhang.github.io/) from DeFlow and SeFlow.
+It is actively maintained and developed by the community (ref. below works).
 If you find it useful, please cite our works:

 ```bibtex